cloudmesh-community/book/chapters/cloud/chameleon/heat.md

 server node and two client nodes.
-Change the template source field to URL, and paste the URL of the [NFS share template](https://www.chameleoncloud.org/appliances/api/appliances/25/template) (if you don't have it in your clipboard anymore you will need to go back to the appliance and get it by clicking on "Get template" again).
+Change the template source field to URL, and paste the URL of the [NFS share template](https://www.chameleoncloud.org/appliances/api/appliances/25/template) (if you donot have it in your clipboard anymore you will need to go back to the appliance and get it by clicking on "Get template" again).

-Don't change the environment source settings, and click "Next".
+Donot change the environment source settings, and click "Next".

 The next screen allows your to enter input values to your Heat template.
 Choose a name for your stack (e.g. my-nfs-cluster).
 Ignore the "Creation